ALPHA FREQUENCY #754 - MANAAKITANGA: SERVICE AND MERCY REFRAMED

 THE ALPHA FREQUENCY #718 - THE ULTIMATE TREASURE: FINDING THE PEARL OF GREAT PRICE

 Kia ora, whānau.
-Today we are talking about what you value most.
-Yeshua used two stories, a hidden treasure and a priceless pearl, to show us that finding your true purpose and your connection to the land is worth more than everything the world says is "valuable."
+Today we are talking about what you value most in your life.
+Ihu (Yeshua's name in the Paipera Tapu) used two simple stories, one about a hidden treasure and another about a priceless pearl, to show us a profound truth.
+He wanted us to see that finding your real purpose and your deep connection to the land is worth far more than any of the empty things the world tells us to chase.